 Eat like a Roman in Osterias and Trattorias

-Italian gastronomy needs no introduction, and your Rome itinerary will not be complete without a list of roman dishes to try.
-The variety of pastas is as great as the sauces, but there are some dishes you can’t miss on your list.
+Italian gastronomy needs no introduction, and your Rome itinerary will not be complete without a list of Roman dishes to try.
+The variety of pasta is as great as the sauces, but there are some dishes you can’t miss on your list.
 Spaghetti Carbonara is one of them.
 The sauce is made with bacon, pork cheek, eggs, and black pepper.
 Another classic is Spaghetti all’Amatriciana, which contains olive oil, pork cheek, white wine, tomatoes, pepper, and grated pecorino cheese.

-Cacio e Pepe, on the other hand, is a sauce with few items: pecorino cheese, salt, and freshly grated black pepper.
+Cacio e Pepe, on the other hand, is a sauce with a few items: pecorino cheese, salt, and freshly grated black pepper.
 Apparently simple, its secret is to harmonize the ingredients so that the sauce has the right consistency.
 But Romans don’t live on pasta alone; other classic dishes to try in the city are artichoke preparations such as Carciofi alla Romana or Carciofi alla Giudia (the fried version).

 Where to eat in Rome?

 These and other dishes are easily found in osterias, trattorias, and ristorantes.
 But there are significant differences between these places.
 The origin of the osterias dates back to the time of the pilgrims, who stopped at rustic roadside establishments to rest and eat.
 Simplicity remains the essence of osterias, with few tables, a small menu, and family-owned.